Michael Finley

-Michael Howard Finley (born March 6, 1973) is an American former professional basketball player who is the Vice President of Basketball Operations for the Dallas Mavericks of the National Basketball Association (NBA).
+Michael Howard Finley (born March 6, 1973) is an American former professional basketball player who is an interim general manager and vice president of player personnel for the Dallas Mavericks of the National Basketball Association (NBA).
 He played 15 seasons in the NBA, predominantly with the Mavericks, but also for the Phoenix Suns (who drafted him in 1995), the San Antonio Spurs, and the Boston Celtics.
 He was a two-time NBA All-Star and won an NBA championship with the Spurs in 2007.

-High school career
+Early life

 Finley attended Proviso East High School in Maywood, Illinois, graduating in 1991.
 In Finley's senior season, Proviso East won the 1991 IHSA class AA boys basketball tournament, and Finley was named to the all-tournament team.
-Finley's teammates, known collectively as the "Three Amigos", included future NBA draftees Sherrell Ford and Donnie Boyce.
+Finley's teammates, known collectively as the "Three Amigos", included future NBA draftees Sherell Ford and Donnie Boyce.
+In response to winning the state championship, Finley was invited to travel to Deerfield, Illinois, where he played against Michael Jordan in a game of H-O-R-S-E and a 1-on-1 game to three points.
+Jordan H-O-R-S-E and won the game of 1-on-1 three to one.
+Both games were recorded and broadcast on a sporting chance segment for WBBM CBS Chicago.

 In 2007, Finley was voted one of the "100 Legends of the IHSA Boys Basketball Tournament".